C-H-Chien/Homotopy-Continuation-Tracker-on-GPU/README.md

 # GPU-HC: Homotopy Continuation Path Tracking in GPU
 ### Research @ LEMS, Brown University (CVPR 2022)
 ## Introduction
 GPU-HC, as its name suggests, is a GPU implementation of Homotopy Continuation Solver.
 It is a general tool for finding roots of a polynomial systems (check our papers for more details).
 Our research aims at applying GPU-HC for computer vision problems, especially multiview geometry problems, where timings are crucial as the computation is typically performed under a RANSAC loop.
 Please refer and cite the following two papers if you intend to use them in your work.
-Also, please do not hesitate to contact chiang-heng_chien@brown.edu if you have any questions on using GPU-HC.
-Currently, the only restriction of GPU-HC is that the polynomial system of interest must have the number of variables lesser than 32.
-We are planning to develop a solver enabling polynomials of unknowns greater than 32. <br />
+Also, please do not hesitate to contact chiang-heng_chien@brown.edu if you have any questions on using GPU-HC. <br />

 1. ``Chien, Chiang-Heng, Hongyi Fan, Ahmad Abdelfattah, Elias Tsigaridas, Stanimire Tomov, and Benjamin Kimia.
 "GPU-Based Homotopy Continuation for Minimal Problems in Computer Vision."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 15765-15776.
 2022.`` [[Paper link](https://openaccess.thecvf.com/content/CVPR2022/html/Chien_GPU-Based_Homotopy_Continuation_for_Minimal_Problems_in_Computer_Vision_CVPR_2022_paper.html)] <br />